Starting point: an instrument is characterized by

 "Loop" modes recognize loop markers.
 You can use this for a repeating riff, bass-loop, etcetera.
 Without loop markers, the sample will be played once obviously; you can use this when a mix of loop and once phrases is needed.

-Note: as a loop needs a way of stopping, it will either operate in "stop on 127-note" or "stop on same key" mode.
+Note: as a loop needs a way of stopping, it will either operate in normal "stop on same key" mode or special "stop on 127-note".

 A complex example to illustrate what is possible: